eintrittfrei/sei-project_1/README.md

 ## Process/ Approach
 ### Day 1 - 2
 The first stage was to build out the basci grid for the virus to move across.
-I used
+I used JavaScript to build a 10 X 10 grid.
 ### Day 3 - 4

 ### Day 4 - 5